gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Because resources are just thin wrappers over POJOs,

-* you can define types for their various states...
+* Because resources are just thin wrappers over POJOs you can define types for their various states...
 * An attribute type for creation
 * A readonly Todo type
 * An editable Todo type